-With the transition of athlete and reality TV star Bruce Jenner into Caitlyn Jenner and the acclaim and attention actress Laverne Cox has earned for Orange Is the New Black and other projects, the United States is more aware of and accepting of transgender people than ever before.
+With the transition of athlete and reality TV star Caitlyn Jenner and the acclaim and attention actress Laverne Cox has earned for Orange Is the New Black and other projects, the United States is more aware of and accepting of transgender people than ever before.

 That hasn’t been all good news, however.
 Traditionalist and confused citizens and politicians have responded by barring them from the military and public restrooms that conform to their gender identity.

-It’s no wonder, then, that even though transgender people make up less than 1% of the U.S. population, they make up a greater percentage of those with mental health and substance use disorders—a higher rate than the overall LGBTQ community.
+It’s no wonder, then, that even though transgender people represent 0.6% of the U.S. population, according to the Centers for Disease Control and Prevention; they make up a greater percentage of those with mental health and substance use disorders—a higher rate than the overall LGBTQ community.

 What Is Gender Spectrum?